Faculty and Staff

 Teacher Licensure in Minnesota

 The Teacher Education Program at Concordia College maintains approval through the Minnesota Professional Educator Licensing and Standards Board (PELSB).
 Each major or add-on endorsement in education prepares students to meet the PELSB requirements for a Tier 3 license in a particular area of licensure.
-Each program of study includes coursework, field experiences, state licensing tests, and selected other requirements.
-In addition, students must also show competency in written and oral communication and demonstrate dispositions established by the department.
+Each program of study includes coursework, field experiences, completion of the edTPA (state-required performance assessment), and selected other requirements.
+In addition, students must also demonstrate dispositions established by the department.
 Upon completion of requirements for licensure, a student may begin the application process for a Tier 3 license, and as part of that application, the Department of Education will complete a section verifying completion of an approved teacher preparation program.

 Teacher Licensure in Other States